Esotopo21/THM-Brooklyn-Nine-Nine-WriteUp/README.md

 Enter passhphrase:
 ```

-It asked for a passphrase which I tried to break with stegseek (https://github.com/RickdeJager/stegseek)
+It asked for a passphrase which I tried to crack with stegseek (https://github.com/RickdeJager/stegseek)

 ```
 └─# stegseek brooklyn99.jpg /usr/share/wordlists/rockyou.txt